Stomach Blood Stasis, otherwise called ‘stasis of Blood in the Stomach’ is a serious progression from other Stomach syndromes.

 How do you get this in your body?

-- Hot weather can produce Blood stasis.
+Hot weather can produce Blood stasis.
 You see this in elderly people, unable to regulate their metabolisms in hot weather, who die from circulatory conditions.
-Theoretically this could be contributory, but is not likely to be a direct factor.
+Theoretically hot weather could be only a contributory cause.
+It is not likely to be a direct factor.

 Qi Stagnation is a huge cause of many diseases.
 It is so common and has so many potential effects that I’ve written a book about it.